mattraffel/IndyDotNet/README.md

 ﻿# WHAT

-This project provides .NET facade for using IndySDK C callable API.
+This project provides language idiomatic implemention in .NET for using [IndySDK API](http://github.com/hyperledger/indy-sdk/).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the
 [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.